jurihock/voicesmith/README.md

 Voicesmith app records an audio signal from the built-in microphone, processes it in some way and plays it back through the earphones in real-time.
 You need to plug in wired earphones or connect the Bluetooth headset to hear the sound.

 IMPORTANT!
 If the app crashes on your smartphone, please be nice -- write me an email and describe what happens.
 Some of the Android OS releases and smartphone hardwares have their specific nuances.
-I can only help you, if I receive a detailed error report from you (see below).
-Giving a bad rating does not help anyone!
+I can only help you, if I receive a detailed error report from you (see the email address below).
+Just giving a bad rating is useless!

 There are some of the classical Phase Vocoder effects available.
 Raise or lower your voice pitch up to 12 semitones, make it sound like a robot, make it detuned or hoarse.
 Feel free to experiment with this app.
 Just try to alter your own voice or of somebody else.